KhalidRajan/DataChat/README.md

 - **RAG System**: Uses a vector database to store and retrieve documents and a LLM to answer queries.
 - **Streamlit Front-End**: Interactive and user-friendly interface for entering queries and viewing reports.
+- **Flask Backend**: Serves the RAG system and handles user interactions.
 - **Evaluation**: The response is evaluated for faithfulness and relevancy using the FaithfulnessEvaluator and RelevancyEvaluator from the llama-index library

 ## Architecture

 1. **Front-End**: A Streamlit-based application for user interaction.
-2. **Back-End**: A RAG system that uses a vector database to store and retrieve documents and a LLM to answer queries.
+2. **Back-End**: A Flask-based application that serves the RAG system and handles user interactions.
 3. **Evaluation**: The response is evaluated for faithfulness and relevancy using the FaithfulnessEvaluator and RelevancyEvaluator from the llama-index library

 ## Installation